PolicyBrief

 IN COMMITTEE

-This bill establishes a cybersecurity circuit rider program to provide cybersecurity technical assistance to rural water and wastewater systems.
+This bill establishes a federally funded program to deploy cybersecurity experts to assist rural water and wastewater systems in defending against cyberattacks.

 Catherine Cortez Masto